lyteword/chspurgeon-tod/volume-7/psalm-140.md

 e) Sceptics and new theology inventors.

-2\.The propriety of the prayer.
+2\.
+The propriety of the prayer.

 a) Because evil speaking is intrinsically an evil thing.